linaGirl/related/README.md

 The ORM is tested and in use on several big websites.
 Extensive docs & paid support are coming soon.

-An example on a query loagin events an multiple subentites, using selects, filters, limits and promises:
+An example on a query loading events an multiple subentites, using selects, filters, limits and promises:

 ````
 var ORM = require('ee-orm');